opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 was consistent with other evidence, and therefore should be accepted as accurate. [note: 18] There were numerous factors that supported the Victim’s account of the events, including the timing at which these events took place.
 These included travel records from the Immigration & Checkpoints Authority (“ICA”).
 Based on the Victim’s date of birth and her testimony of the chronology of events, she was below the age of 14 at the material time of all seven charges.

 12     In relation to the Victim’s failure to resist the Accused’s sexual advances and delay in making the police report, the Prosecution argued that these should not be held against her.
-Citing the case of _GBR v Public Prosecutor and another appeal_ [2018] 3 SLR 1048 (“ _GBR_ ”) at [20], the Prosecution submitted that victims of sexual crimes should not be straightjacketed in the expectation that they had to react in a particular manner.
+Citing the case of _GBR v Public Prosecutor and another appeal_ <span class="citation">[2018] 3 SLR 1048</span> (“ _GBR_ ”) at [20], the Prosecution submitted that victims of sexual crimes should not be straightjacketed in the expectation that they had to react in a particular manner.
 The Victim’s behaviour had to be considered against her level of maturity and the position of the Accused.
 In addition, the Victim had given a credible explanation for her inaction in the face of the offences committed by the Accused; in particular, that she had been concerned over the possibility of getting kicked out of the private rope skipping team should she

 report or resist the Accused’s sexual advances. [note: 19]